-Sri Lanka is connected by sea routes with ports in the southern, western and north-eastern regions of India.
-It was conveniently linked with the sub-continent as well as with ports in the Arabian sea, the South East Asian kingdoms and China.
-Several Sri Lankan ports played a crucial role in maritime trade that flourished through these sea-routes but the degree of importance of some of these ports varies from time to time.
-Prior to the thirteenth century, Mahatittha or the great port, opposite Mannar on the north western coast facing the Arabian sea was rated the key trading port of the Island.
-Mahatittha, located at the mouth of the Malvatu river, offeredd easy access to the capital -Anuradhapura- which was located along the banks of the same river.
-However, with the increased emphasis on the south-east Asian Sri Vijaya Kingdom as the main center, the significance of Mahatittha had diminished to some extent.
+Sri Lanka is connected by sea routes with ports in the southern, western and northeastern regions of India.
+It was conveniently linked with the sub-continent as well as with ports in the Arabian Sea, the Southeast Asian kingdoms and China.
+Several Sri Lankan ports played a crucial role in maritime trade that flourished through these searoutes but the degree of importance of some of these ports varies from time to time.
+Prior to the thirteenth century, Mahatittha or the great port, opposite Mannar on the northwestern coast facing the Arabian sea was rated the key trading port of the Island.
+Mahatittha, located at the mouth of the Malvatu river, offered easy access to the capital -Anuradhapura- which was located along the banks of the same river.
+However, with the increased emphasis on the south-east Asian Sri Vijaya Kingdom as the main centre, the significance of Mahatittha had diminished to some extent.
 However, Mahatittha did not entirely lose its prominence in the period between the seventh and the twelfth centuries and it prospered as a bustling emporium where South Indian merchants flourished.
-In addition to ancient temple of Tiruketisvaram at Mahatittha, a temple named Rajarajavarattu Mahadeva was constructed near the port in the eleventh century by the Chola conqueror Rajaraja I in order to facilitate the religious observances of the trading communities and soldiers stationed there.
+In addition to ancient temple of Tiruketisvaram at Mahatittha, a temple named Rajarajavarattu Mahadeva was constructed near the port in the eleventh century by the Chola conqueror Rajaraja I to facilitate the religious observances of the trading communities and soldiers stationed there.